apache/incubator-pegasus/rfcs/2021-05-27-user-specified-compaction.md

 There are three types of compaction filter rule:
 1. hashkey rule, which supports prefix match, postfix match and anywhere match.
 2. sortkey rule.
 Just like hashkey rule, it also supports prefix match, postfix match and anywhere match.
-3. ttl rule.
+3. TTL rule.
 It supports time range match with format [begin_ttl, end_ttl]

 `compaction_operation` represents the compaction operation.
 A compaction operation will be executed when all the corresponding compaction rules are matched.
 There are two types of compaction filter rule: